Next Start Date

 How to apply

-Register with the DfE and choose the UCL IOE as your Lead Provider.
+When the portal opens, please register with the DfE and choose the UCL IOE as your Lead Provider.

 This is done through the DfE NPQ Registration Service platform and requires the following information: